 Accessibility Plan and Policies for

-This Multi-Year Accessibility Plan applies to all of the companies, entities and limited partnerships under the Centurion umbrella, including but not limited to Centurion Apartment Real Estate Investment Trust (“REIT”), Centurion Real Estate Opportunities Trust (“REOT”), Centurion Property Associates Inc. (“CPAI”), Centurion Asset Management Inc. (“CAMI”), Centurion Mortgage Capital Corporation (“CMCC”), and Centurion Mortgage Services Corporation (“CMSC”).
+The multi-year Accessibility Plan applies to all the companies, entities and limited partnerships under the Centurion umbrella, including but not limited to Centurion Apartment Real Estate Investment Trust ("REIT"), Centurion Real Estate Opportunities Trust ("REOT"), Centurion Property Associates Inc. ("CPAI"), Centurion Asset Management Inc. ("CAMI"), Centurion Mortgage Capital Corporation ("CMCC"), Centurion Mortgage Services Corporation ("CMSC"), and Centurion Financial Trust ("CFiT").
 A complete list of all applicable companies, entities and limited partnerships covered by this Plan is available upon request.

 Centurion is committed to meeting its obligations under the Accessibility for Ontarians with Disabilities Act (the "AODA" or the "Act") and the related Integrated Accessibility Standards Regulations (the "IASR").
 Building on Centurion's Accessibility Policy, Centurion is committed to treating all people in a way that allows them to maintain their dignity and independence.
 We believe in integration and equal opportunity.
 Centurion is committed to meeting the needs of people with disabilities in a timely manner, and will do so by preventing and removing barriers to accessibility.